-Here is an FAQ for SEND.
+Here is a list of FAQ about SEND.
 Hopefully, this will answer all of your questions.
-If you have more please contact Whitney Plant, our SEND Leader or Sophie Blackburn, our Deputy SEND Leader
+If you have more please contact Whitney Plant, our SEND Leader.

 If you are concerned about your child’s language, please ask to speak to the Enhanced Speech and Language Therapist.